-Today I decided to talk about something different, a new year is approaching and I have decided to talk about love.
-Tis the season and love is a many splendored thing, isn’t it?
+Today I decided to talk about something different, something that seems to be in the back of a lot of singles minds; LOVE.
+It is a many splendored thing isn’t it?
 A peculiar thing if you ask me.

 Love comes in many forms: friendship, respect, fiery passion, last forever, unrequited, lover, girlfriend, wife, mistress, husband, boyfriend, friend with benefits… and all the spectrums of craziness in between.
 But, in the end, timing is everything.

 We say we are looking for love, that we want love; cause love makes us happy, it makes us smile a little bigger, love tickles our stomachs and makes us do nice things.
 But love also terrifies the hell out of most of us as we remember the ramifications of what a broken heart can bring and the fear of rejection.

 Ah, the cursed broken heart that tears on those heart strings, sending any person running to hide back behind their impenetrable walls.
 I’ve definitely been on both sides of the fence with this one.